 If you're interested in shortening the Git example even further, see my blog post about it.

-Your SSH configuration file is very powerful; please consult
+Your SSH configuration file is very powerful; I recommend checking out

 man ssh_config for more options to play with!